-To NMC: Salary of instructor for 4 credits, which includes three (3) course credits as well as one (1) additional credit for teaching a writing course (Procedure #3000.11); a classroom.
+To NMC: Salary of instructor for 4 credits, which includes 3 course credits as well as 1 additional credit for teaching a writing course (Procedure #3000.11); a classroom.

-Instructional resources needed for this course include: chalkboard / whiteboard and chalk / markers, overhead projector, and computer.
+Instructional resources needed for this course include: whiteboard and markers, overhead projector, and computer.